zzzachzzz/zzzachzzz.github.io/_posts/dockerizing-a-mern-app-for-development-and-production.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

 This is considered a multi-stage Docker build, due to the multiple `FROM` statements.
-We build our webpack bundle, beginning from the `node:14` base image, and then switch to the `nginx` base image to serve that webpack bundle.
+We build our Webpack bundle, beginning from the `node:14` base image, and then switch to the `nginx` base image to serve that Webpack bundle.
 Notice the line `COPY nginx.conf /etc/nginx/conf.d/`, which refers to a `nginx.conf` file I keep in Git.

 `frontend/nginx.conf`:
 ```